robertofinnisaro/robertofinnisaro.com/content/posts/ros-installation-guide.md

 ```

 ## 1.4 Building Dependencies for Packages
-To make ROS compatable with some terminal applications and programs, some dependancies need to be installed:
+To make ROS compatible with some terminal applications and programs, some dependencies need to be installed:
 ```bash
 sudo apt install python3-rosdep python3-rosinstall python3-rosinstall-generator python3-wstool build-essential
 ```

 ### 1.4.1 Initialsing rosdep
-Before ROS tools can be used, rosdep needs to be initalised which allows you to install system dependancies for source.
+Before ROS tools can be used, rosdep needs to be initalised which allows you to install system dependencies for source.
 To initalise rosdep as follows:
 ```bash
 sudo apt install python3-rosdep